 Subject to instructor and registrar approval, any regular or special student may audit courses from which he or she wishes to derive benefit without fulfilling credit requirements.
 Auditors may enroll on a space-available basis.
 Enrollment for audit must be established with the registrar at time of registration.
 Class attendance standards are to be met.
-Auditors pay a reduced tuition rate, generally one-half regular tuition.
+Auditors pay the standard tuition rate.
+Alumni auditors receive a special rate.
 Students' cost may exceed the block-rate tuition if the audit causes them to exceed the 18-hour maximum.
 Students do not complete course requirements, and no college credit is earned.
 Audits will not be changed to credit after the registration change deadline.
 Students who elect to complete course requirements as an auditor may not request a change to credit after the registration change deadline.
 Students may not complete or submit additional course work to modify the course registration for credit after the conclusion of the course.